 Revision 4 is closed for registrations, see current revision

 Delivery Mode: Individualized study online

-Precluded Course: HERM 312/HIST 316.
-(HERM 512 may not be taken for credit by students who have obtained credit for HERM 312/HIST 316 .
-Also, students who complete HERM 512 will not be eligible to register in HERM 312/HIST 316).
+Precluded Course: HERM 312.
+(HERM 512 may not be taken for credit by students who have obtained credit for HERM 312.
+Also, students who complete HERM 512 will not be eligible to register in HERM 312).

-HERM 512 is divided into ten units, and requires you to do a number of readings and assignments.
+HERM 512 introduces you to some of the central issues, sources, and skills for heritage research.
+The course is made up of ten units, and requires you to do a number of readings and assignments.

 - Unit 1: The Big Picture: Perspectives on Heritage Research and the Public

-- Unit 2: Planning a Research Project & Finding and Accessing Documentary Sources
+- Unit 2: Getting Started: Planning a Research Project; Finding and Accessing Documentary Sources

 - Unit 4: Documentary Sources: Examining Pictorial Records